WordPress Performance 2024

 Measures the time to render the first DOM content

-- What it stands for: The time it takes for the browser to display the first DOM content after a user enters your page.
+- What it stands for: The time it takes for the browser to render the first DOM content after a user visits your page.
+DOM content includes images, non-white

 <canvas>